Zoidmania/pyllock/readme.md

 but that also ensures that if I only update the `dev` section, then I can verify that the dependencies stay in sync on both lock files.

+## Requirements

+Baka only works in Linux and Unix environments.
+It's designed for use with Bash, and hasn't been tested with other shells.
+It also expects the following programs are available:

+- echo
+- make
+    - Tested with GNU Make 4.3.
+- mkdir
+- python
+    - You need to have Python available on the $PATH to create the virtual environment.
+Any version of Python that includes the `venv` module (introduced in Python 3.3) will work.
+The initial Python instance used to create your project's virtual environment **will not be modified**;
+      only the project's virtual environment will be modified.
+- rm
+- touch

 # Disclaimer

 **This is in no way a sales pitch**, only sharing my insanity.
 I'm resistant to [Poetry][poetry]